valencik/sequoia/presentation/scala-up-north.md

 ::: notes
   - Often hear of problems with Big Data in terms of our ability to crunch numbers
+  - Petabyte data warehouses not run by small teams
   - Gaining and sharing context around data is hard, lots of tables, lots of columns
   - On the order of several thousand tables and many tens of thousands of columns
 :::